-For smaller companies, such as start-ups, taking on debt is much more risky, and so equity financing is more common.
+For smaller companies, such as start-ups, taking on debt is much riskier, and so equity financing is more common.

-Companies may also change their capital structure in response to a change in business context.
+Companies may also change their capital structure in response to a change in a business context.

 For example, a small company that primarily relies on equity financing that is then acquired by a conglomerate might be switched to heavier debt financing by the new owners.

 Strengthening the Life Blood of Your Business

 Consult with a professional how you can maximize your capital to keep your business running.
 Connect to a financial advisor in Norfolk, VA or check out our financial advisor page to see the list of areas we currently work with.